dev0x/Xmonad_xmobar-Configs/README.md

-Xmonad-xmobar-terminal-settings
+Xmonad and xmobar Config settings
 ===============================

-These are the settings for my linux development environment.
-Tiling window manager, term settings and Zsh settings.
+These are the settings for my favorite tiling window manager in linux.